 In large enterprises, customer data is fragmented, and sourced from many different big data stores.
 Some systems are so outdated, that no one in the company really knows how their data sources are structured and organized.

-Make sure your cloud migration toolkit includes the following:
+Make sure your data fabric cloud migration toolkit includes the following:

 Data catalog, to collect the metadata related to data formats, semantics, and quality across all systems (including legacy), so you can make informed decision-making related to mapping and transformation logic.